 It is common for lambs who are bottle raised in the home to wear diapers.
 Remember to cut a small hole for the tail and change regularly.
 Lamb need a break from the diapers so when putting them out for exercise, take off the diaper so they can run and play as normal.
 Lambs have fragile skin so it’s important to check regularly for signs of redness, swelling, or signs of infection.

 Children’s Pull-Ups can work for your pet, even though they don’t have tabs.
 To put them on, face backwards and straddle the dog between your legs.
 Then put the back legs in the holes and pull them up.
 When you pull them up, it is best to pull up and out at the same time to avoid making a mess.
 Then to remove, simply pull down and they’re off.

 A simple solution is to have your pet wear a standard, infant onesie on over their diaper.
 If the onesie slips off the shoulders you can fasten it with a safe breakaway collar (that will not choke your pet if caught on something) or try a turtleneck onesie.
-You can also use a onesie with a string that goes from one arm hole, across the back, back out the other arm hole, and tied on top.
-The string makes the shoulder area smaller so your pet won’t scoot out.
+We do not recommend the use of string which if comes undone can cause constriction of blood supply to limbs (often permanent) and a foreign body if eaten, requiring surgery to fix.

 Wearing a diaper overnight and for extended periods of time can cause discomfort for your pet.
 The Sleepee Time Bed is an elevated bed with mesh surface that allows your pet to get a good night’s sleep.
 Urine flows through the mesh surface into a tray underneath.
 Allowing air to circulate for comfort and keeping your pet’s skin dry all night.